rafhtl/MMM-NOAA3/README.md

 * weatherunlocked
 * accuweather
 * openweather
-* yahoo  [ONLY works for English language at the moment]
+*  AS OF 1/3/2019 THIS WILL NO LONGER WORK yahoo

 * For all of them EXCEPT YAHOO and WEATHERUNLOCKED
      ```   {